A beginner’s guide to raising calves for beef

 Another option is to negotiate with the seller to see if they will deliver.

-To get the calves into the shed, my husband can carry them but they are too heavy for me.
-I give them a finger in the mouth to suck and half-push, half-pull them.
+To get the calves into the shed, I give them a finger in the mouth to suck and half-push, half-pull them, as they’re too heavy for me to carry.

 Weaners need to be drenched when you collect them.
 Buying drench for a few animals is expensive so try to negotiate that the farmer does this for as you load them.
 Otherwise, ask your vet for individual doses.